-- 1. Pressing the Enter key will advance the display to the select mass units. - 2.
-To select the required mass rate unit's press the appropriate number key associated with it, then press the Enter key.
+- 1. Pressing the Enter key will advance to select mass units. - 2.
+At this stage the mass rate units which can be displayed are shown.

+To select the mass rate unit required press the number key associated with it, then press the Enter key.

-Numbers greater than 6 will not change the currently displayed mass total and mass rate units.
+The units number selected will be shown in the lower right hand corner of the display.
+Numbers greater than 5 will not change the currently displayed mass total and mass rate units.